 Zoodle is a specialist property information website providing very detailed data on all residential properties in NZ.
 The database comprises over 1.6m properties with detailed specifications, map and local amenities.
 The site provides online reports for free and for purchase covering valuation and legal information to greatly assist the needs of property buyers and sellers.

-The full NZ Property Report for June 2011 can be downloaded here (1.0MB pdf document).
+The full NZ Property Report for May 2011 can be downloaded here (1.2MB pdf document).
 Additionally the raw data is accessible here as an Excel spreadsheet enabling anyone to analyse the raw data and establish any trends or observations.